MCF/FileUpload/README.md

-**Update:** This project was always meant to be a stopgap solution until a more fully featured Cappuccino file upload solution arrived.
+**Update:** This project was always meant to be a stop-gap solution until a more fully featured Cappuccino file upload solution arrived.
 Happily, as of May 2013, a new file upload framework called Cup has been introduced by one of the core developers of Cappuccino.
 I would suggest you try out Cup first before using this one.
 Additional Cup information:

 * [Cup Framework on github](https://github.com/aparajita/Cup)

 * The initial [blog post](http://www.cappuccino-project.org/blog/2013/05/cup-the-file-upload-framework.html)

 ## Introduction.